glpi-project/doc-agent/source/tasks/network-inventory.rst

 The target device should be associated with proper SNMP credentials in GLPI.

-As for any other server controlled task, the agent should use either managed or half-managed mode, as explained in :doc:`agent usage <../usage>`.
+As for any other server controlled task, the agent should use either managed or half-managed mode, as explained in :ref:`execution-modes`.
 If the task is server-triggered, the agent must run in managed mode, and its HTTP port should be reachable from the server.